Rec Room Content Discovery

 Problem

-• 70% felt like recommendations barely changed
+• 70% felt recommendations barely changed between sessions

 Design / Freshness